-This is can be a manual process but it’s key for training your model.
-By tagging the data, you will be teaching the machine learning algorithm that for a particular input (text), you expect a particular output (category).
+- Tag each text that appears by the appropriate tag or tags.
+By doing this, you will be teaching the machine learning algorithm that for a particular input (text), you expect a particular output (tag):

-The number of training samples that you need for your model strongly depends on your particular use case, that is, the complexity of the problem and the number of categories you want to use within your model.
+The amount of data that you need for your classifier strongly depends on your particular use case, that is, the complexity of the problem and the number of tags you want to use within your classifier.

-For example, it’s not the same to train a model for sentiment analysis for tweets than training a model to identify the topics of product reviews.
-Sentiment analysis is a much harder problem to solve and it needs much more training data.
-Analyzing tweets is also far more challenging that analyzing well-written reviews.
+For example, it’s not the same to train a classifier for sentiment analysis for tweets than training a model to identify the topics of product reviews.
+Sentiment analysis is a much harder problem to solve and it needs much more text data.
+Analyzing tweets is also far more challenging than analyzing well-written reviews.

 Quality over quantity

-It’s much better to start with fewer samples, but being 100% sure that those samples are really representative of each of your categories and are correctly tagged, than to just add tons of data but with lots of errors.
+It’s much better to start with fewer samples, but being 100% sure that those samples are really representative of each of your tags and are correctly tagged than to just add tons of data but with lots of errors.

 Some of our users add thousands of training samples at once (when are creating a custom classifier for the first time) thinking that the high volumes of data is really great for the machine learning algorithm, but by doing that, they don’t really pay attention to the data they use as training samples.
 And most of the times many of those samples are incorrectly tagged.

 It’s like teaching history to a kid with a history book that has many facts that are plain wrong.
 The kid will learn from this data, but he will learn from really wrong information.
 He will definitely don’t know about history, no matter how much he reads and learns from this book.